SA国际传媒

 By the numbers

-Layoffs during the week ended July 5, 2024: At least 567 U.S. tech sector employees were laid off, per a SA国际传媒 News tally.
+Layoffs during the week ended Sept.
+27, 2024: At least 466 U.S. tech sector employees were laid off or scheduled for layoffs, per a SA国际传媒 News tally.

-In 2024: At least 57,172 workers at U.S.-based tech companies have lost their jobs so far in the year, according to a SA国际传媒 News tally.
+In 2024: At least 86,913workers at U.S.-based tech companies have lost their jobs so far in the year, according to a SA国际传媒 News tally.

 In 2023: More than 191,000 workers in U.S.-based tech companies (or tech companies with a large U.S. workforce) were laid off in mass job cuts.